Black Hawk College

 For incoming students Open (virtually all applicants are accepted)

-Open admissions policy applies to Black Hawk College has open admissions.
-However, health-care related programs such as Nursing, LPN, Physical Therapy Assistant, Surgical Technology, and Veterinary Assistant have special admission requirements.
+Open admissions policy applies to Black Hawk College has an open admission policy.
+However, health-care related programs such as Nursing, LPN, Physical Therapy Assistant

 High school education High school diploma or equivalent not required.